scania/corporate-ui/README.md

 #Corporate-UI
-##This is a test publish of our framework earlier called Scania Bootstrap.
+##This is a evalutation repo for Scania Bootstrap.
-Feel free to pull Corporate-UI and use it in your development project.
-For optimal performance you should create a pull request for your changes and then a new version of Scania Bootstrap will be created and distributed to 30 servers all over the globe.
+Feel free to pull the Corporate UI (Scania Bootstrap) and use it in your development project.
+For optimal performance you should create a pull request and then a new version of Scania Bootstrap will be created and distributed to 30 servers all over the globe.
-DO NOT include Scania Bootstrap on your own server, instead, link to the latest version available at https://static.scania.com/build/global
+DO NOT include Scania Bootstrap in your own build.
+Include it from our CDN service, more information available in the [release notes] (https://github.scania.com/Corporate-UX/corporate-ui/releases).

 Full Scania Bootstrap documentation available at https://static.scania.com/cds